rarebkcat/rarebkcat.github.io/_pages/DCRM-manuals/dcrmb.md

 ### VI.
 Spelling and style

-DCRM(B) uses Merriam‐Webster’s *Collegiate Dictionary*, eleventh edition, as its authority in matters of spelling, and in matters of style, the fifteenth edition of the *Chicago Manual of Style*.
+DCRM(B) uses *Merriam‐Webster’s Collegiate Dictionary*, eleventh edition, as its authority in matters of spelling, and in matters of style, the fifteenth edition of the *Chicago Manual of Style*.

 ### VII.
 Acronyms

-AACR2 Anglo‐American Cataloguing Rules, second edition
+AACR2 *Anglo‐American Cataloguing Rules*, second edition
-BDRB Bibliographic Description of Rare Books
+BDRB *Bibliographic Description of Rare Books*
 BIBCO Monographic Bibliographic Program of the PCC CC:DA Committee on Cataloging: Description and Access, Association for Library Collections and Technical Services, American Library Association
-DCRB Descriptive Cataloging of Rare Books
+DCRB *Descriptive Cataloging of Rare Books*
 DCRM Descriptive Cataloging of Rare Materials
-DCRM(B) Descriptive Cataloging of Rare Materials (Books) ISBD International Standard Bibliographic Description ISBD(A) International Standard Bibliographic Description for Older Monographic Publications (Antiquarian)
+DCRM(B) *Descriptive Cataloging of Rare Materials (Books)* ISBD *International Standard Bibliographic Description* ISBD(A) *International Standard Bibliographic Description for Older Monographic Publications (Antiquarian)*
 LC Library of Congress
-LCRI Library of Congress Rule Interpretations
+LCRI *Library of Congress Rule Interpretations*
 PCC Program for Cooperative Cataloging
-RBMS Rare Books and Manuscripts Section, Association of College and Research Libraries, American Library Association
-RDA Resource Description and Access
+RBMS Rare Books and Manuscripts Section, Association of College and Research Libraries, American Library Association RDA *Resource Description and Access*

 VIII.
 Examples and notes
 VIII.1.
 Examples.
 The examples are not in themselves prescriptive, but are meant